This article welcomes anyone that wants to help with translations or contributions.

 Nintendo managed to bring the next generation of graphics and sounds without using expensive off-the-shelf components.
 Consequently, the Super Nintendo was designed with expandability in mind: In a world where CPUs are evolving faster than the speed of light, Nintendo depended on game cartridges to make its console shine.

-The main processor is a Ricoh 5A22 running at ~2.86 MHz.
-It’s based on the Western 65C816, a 16-bit upgrade of the classic MOS Technology 6502](https://www.copetti.org/projects/consoles/nes/#cpu.
-Since the SNES shares the same foundation of the NES’ CPU, there’s a slight possibility that the SNES was originally planed to be compatible with NES games.
+The main processor is a Ricoh 5A22.
+It’s based on the Western 65C816, a 16-bit upgrade of the classic [MOS Technology 6502](https://www.copetti.org/projects/consoles/nes/#cpu.
+Since the SNES shares the same foundation of the NES' CPU, there’s a slight possibility that the SNES was originally planned to be compatible with NES games.

 The 5A22 features: